 At H.O.P.E.-full Pastures, we strive to create a safe, therapeutic environment to help vulnerable youth overcome fear, loss, and trauma.
 Our hope is to restore lives by promoting healing, order, peace, and encouragement.

-H.O.P.E.-full Pastures exists to provide a secure, family atmosphere where each individual can receive acceptance, a positive experience for children and families to learn healthy coping skills and about the saving hope of Jesus Christ through animal-assisted therapy sessions in a peaceful, calm, and rural setting.
+H.O.P.E.-full Pastures exists to provide a secure, family atmosphere where each individual can receive acceptance, a positive experience for children and families to learn healthy coping skills and about the saving hope of Jesus Christ through animal-assisted educational services in a peaceful, calm, and rural setting.
 They, also, learn about the saving hope of Jesus Christ,